sirinejebari/paris-lyon/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The app is hosted on Netlify, you can visit it here : https://dazzling-lamarr-23f391.netlify.app/
 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install All code dependencies

 ### `npm start`